Fighting the Colonial Enemy: The Challenges to the German way of War 1904–1918

 It is without doubt that racialised images of the ‘inferior’ African were challenged by the experience of European military units in colonial conflicts.
 In response to this, imperialists and the military in Britain and Germany attempted to rationalise the defeats of their ‘superior’ soldiery by creating an image of a physically powerful but savage warrior that fought in a way alien to the ‘civilised’ European citizen soldier.
 These anxieties about the undermining of the racial hierarchy continued into the twentieth century and shaped attitudes to the use of colonial units on European soil – both Britain and Germany fearing the consequences of Black African soldiers killing White Europeans on European soil.

-Herr Lesie Newsom, University College London, war im Rahmen des Stipendienprogramms der Stiftung Preußischer Kulturbesitz im Jahr 2023 als Stipendiat an der Staatsbibliothek zu Berlin.
+Herr Leslie Newsom, University College London, war im Rahmen des Stipendienprogramms der Stiftung Preußischer Kulturbesitz im Jahr 2023 als Stipendiat an der Staatsbibliothek zu Berlin.
 Forschungsprojekt: „British and German Children’s Informative Introduction to Imperialism and Militarism Through Education and Play, 1880–1918″

 Seminar Disillusionment, Death, and Duty in German Childhoods, 1916-1918